Your Cart is Empty

 With the introduction of Christianity, the old pagan traditions came to be seen as anti-christian and even reviled as witchcraft.
 This was alluded to by J.K.
 Rowling when Harry's wand was destroyed in The Deathly Hallows and was replaced with a blackthorn wand, mentioning that blackthorn wands are suited to warriors and practitioners of the Dark Arts.

-Our 'Wizard' wands reflect the connection to ancient Irish peoples, their association with alchemy and the link with the Harry Potter story, and are finished in plain black or adorned with basic alchemic symbols and the signature 'lightning flash'.
+Our 'Wizard' wands reflect the connection to ancient Irish peoples, their association with alchemy and the link with the Harry Potter story, and are finished in plain black or adorned with basic alchemic symbols and/or the signature 'lightning flash'.
+Name includeded, if desired Price $25

 The ideal way to store and display your blackthorn wand.